-A lot of businesses push the update back as far as possible, and I can’t blame them.
-Giving your interface a facelift is time-consuming, expensive, and can result in some downtime or technical glitches while you get everything underway.
+A lot of businesses push the update back as far as possible, which is understandable.
+Giving your interface a facelift is time-consuming, and expensive, and can result in some downtime or technical glitches while you make the necessary updates.
 There’s also the fear that users won’t like the new updates.

 Sometimes though, businesses wait too long to make necessary updates, which ends up hindering their software’s performance.
-At the end of the day, you don’t want to lose customers when your product is great just because your interface is lacking.
+Customers can become dissatisfied with your product and opt for another product if the UI is lacking.

 So how do you know when it’s time to update your interface?
 Let’s take a look at the six most common instances that indicate it’s time for your interface to get a redesign.

-If you’re ready to expand your software’s capabilities and add significant new features, there’s a decent chance that you should update your interface to do so.
+If you’re ready to expand your software’s capabilities and add significant new features, there’s a chance that you should update your interface as well.
 Whether this means you’re adding a significant number of features or just a few features that could change how your tool is used, you’ll almost definitely need at least a minor interface redesign.

 Many of these features, after all, may actually require an interface redesign so that users will be able to locate the features.
 It also may be necessary so that the features will function properly and fit into the tool in an intuitive way instead of seeming like they were tacked on as an afterthought.